 At the moment there is no official day that ETIAS will come into effect as it is still being developed by the EU and the various ETIAS entities that have been created for this purpose.
-However the aim of the EU is to implement the ETIAS Europe visa waiver beginning in 2021 for all eligible citizens from current visa-waiver countries.
+However the aim of the EU is to implement the ETIAS Europe visa waiver by the end of 2022 for all eligible citizens from current visa-waiver countries.

 At this moment in time any traveler to the ETIAS countries from eligible visa waiver countries simply must provide their passport upon arrival at any European entry port.
 There is no previous screening process nor extra security measures that prevent potential threats from arriving in Europe.

 Those who do not belong to a Europe visa waiver country are required to apply for a Schengen visa which is a separate physical visa that obliges applicants to visit an embassy or consulate and complete the application process in person.